adrianseraspi12/Racoon/README.md

 <img src="https://github.com/adrianseraspi12/Racoon/blob/master/mvp.png" alt="profile" height="300px" />

 Model - consist of read/write functionalities

-View - Displaying the data from the Presenter Presenter - The bridge for the View to communicate to Model.
-Acts as a controller.
+View - Displaying the data from the Presenter

+Presenter - The bridge for the View to communicate to Model.
+Act as a controller.

 ## Dummy account for testing:
 Email - user123@gmail.com